ContainerCraft/Konductor/ROADMAP.md

 ## Introduction

 This roadmap outlines the development of a next-generation, cloud-agnostic platform engineering environment.
 The goal is to establish a robust, scalable, and secure multi-cloud infrastructure that automates provisioning, enforces compliance, and centralizes operational data.
 This environment will empower application teams to operate safely within their own isolated accounts, supported by a streamlined, code-driven landing zone setup.

+The architecture consists of a hierarchical organization with multiple organizational units (OUs) and accounts across AWS, Azure, and GCP.
+Infrastructure provisioning and configuration are fully automated using Infrastructure as Code (IaC) practices.
+Compliance controls are embedded within the configuration code, ensuring consistent policy enforcement.
+Centralized governance is achieved through policy propagation and centralized services for logging, monitoring, and cost management.

 ---